EthanL285/Discord-Music-Bot/README.md

 ## Important Notes

-- **Permissions:** Ensure the bot has permissions to connect and speak permissions in voice channels
+- **Permissions:** Ensure the bot has permissions to connect and speak in voice channels
 - **Playlist URL:** For playlists, ensure you're using the playlist URL *(not a single song URL from the playlist).* The bot will fail to fetch videos if the playlist URL is incorrect
 - **Video Restrictions:** If a playlist contains a geo-restricted, age-restricted, or unavailable video, the bot will fail to download the playlist.